Loyal customers say goodbye to the Ranch House in Spring Township

 Sure it's a story you've consumed countless times before — longtime family restaurant wrapping it up after decades dishing out delights.

-"A tuna melt,” Nancy said, next to her hubby Big Ed.
-“Every time I've come here I've got a tuna melt."
+"A tuna melt," Nancy said.
+"Every time I've come here, I've got a tuna melt."

-Out in front of their iconic longhorn sign the owners have one last message for the local community.
+Out in front of their iconic longhorn sign, the owners have one last message for the local community: "Thank you."

-“My husband just loved it here,” said Jill Hoffman of Spring Township.
-“Of course, he has passed but this is his happy place.
+"My husband just loved it here," said Jill Hoffman of Spring Township.
+"Of course, he has passed, but this was his happy place.
 It really was."

 Great long-standing spots like this also remind us that not everybody gets to say goodbye.

-"My girls grew up with it and they moved to Maryland and they couldn't believe they're not gonna stay open longer to get here one more time, but it's not gonna happen,” Hoffman admitted.
+"My girls grew up with it, and they moved to Maryland, and they couldn't believe they're not gonna stay open longer so that they could get here one more time, but it's not gonna happen," Hoffman admitted.

-But for those here today - sharing one last meal with family and friends - amid the rustic western wood decor - it's serving as a sentimental ride off into the sunset.
+For those there on the final day, though, sharing one last meal with family and friends amid the rustic western wood decor, it's serving as a sentimental ride off into the sunset.